 An important part of the new strategy is the cross-government approach.
 While the Department for International Development (DFID) continues to spend the majority of the aid budget, increasing amounts of aid are now channelled through other departments too.
 This approach aims to draw on the expertise of government departments in their respective sectors (e.g. health, energy, environment, business).
 Departments bid for ODA funds during the 2015 spending review, with decisions taken by a panel convened by the Treasury (HMT), with high-level DFID representation.
-Three cross-government funds were also set up (two of which: the Conflict, Stability and Security Fund (CSSF) and Prosperity Fund are reviewed later in this report), as well as the £1.5bn Global Challenges Research Fund, managed by the Department of Health and Social Care (DHSC) to support medical research, and at least £5.8bn of international climate finance, to be spent by BEIS, DFID and the Department for Environment, Food and Rural Affairs (DEFRA).
+Three cross-government funds were also set up (two of which: the Conflict, Stability and Security Fund (CSSF) and Prosperity Fund are reviewed later in this report), as well as the £1.5bn Global Challenges Research Fund, managed by the Department for Business, Energy and Industrial Strategy (BEIS); funds managed by the Department of Health and Social Care (DHSC) to support medical research, and at least £5.8bn of international climate finance, to be spent by BEIS, DFID and the Department for Environment, Food and Rural Affairs (DEFRA).

 By 2018, 15 government departments were spending ODA.
-14 of these spent 25% of the annual aid budget (£3.65bn; DFID spent the other 75%, £10.9bn).
-Annual allocations range from the BEIS 2018 ODA spend of £849m (0.99% of its total budget), and the Foreign and Commonwealth Office (FCO) which spent £633m (32.4% of its total budget), to the Ministry of Defence (MOD) which spent £5m of ODA from a total defence budget of £53bn.
+14 of these spent 25% of the annual aid budget (£3.65bn; DFID spent the other 75%, £10.9bn).1 Annual allocations range from the BEIS 2018 ODA spend of £849m (0.99% of its total budget), and the Foreign and Commonwealth Office (FCO) which spent £633m (32.4% of its total budget), to the Ministry of Defence (MOD) which spent £5m of ODA from a total defence budget of £53bn.